UpBeatMan/Abschlussarbeit/README.md

 ### On going
 - possible changes in the browser profile database structure after browser updates
   - updating profile database changes in the browser model and views
-  - e.g. time data format mismatch in Edge DownloadHandler
+  - e.g. time data format mismatch in browsermodel Edge DownloadHandler

 ### In future